An Industrial-Scale Sequential Recommender for LinkedIn Feed Ranking: Related Work

 \paragraph{Industrial Recommendation Models.} Deep Learning Recommendation Models (DLRMs) combine dense numerical features, sparse categorical IDs, and cross features to deliver high-quality ranking in production systems \cite{naumov2019dlrm,cheng2016wide}.
 Enhancements such as explicit cross layers (e.g., DCNv2) and multi-task sharing (e.g., MMoE) provide practical performance gains in large-scale ranking \cite{wang2021dcnv2,ma2018mmoe}.
 These models remain dominant in online settings due to their ability to integrate rich feature interactions.

 \paragraph{Sequential Recommendation.} Modeling user behavior sequences is essential for capturing temporal patterns and long-range interests.
-Transformer–based sequence encoders like SASRec and bidirectional masked pretraining such as BERT4Rec improve next-item prediction by attending over long history contexts \cite{kang2018sasrec,sun2019bert4rec}.
-Industrial variants extend these ideas with target-aware attention and dynamic retrieval of relevant behaviors \cite{pei2021end2endbehaviorretrieval}.
+Transformer–based sequence encoders like SASRec and bidirectional masked pretraining such as BERT4Rec represent the state-of-the-art for next-item prediction \cite{kang2018sasrec,sun2019bert4rec}.
+However, these do not directly apply to action prediction as used in ranking settings.
+Industrial variants extend these ideas with target-aware attention and behavior-sequence modeling, including TransAct~\cite{xia2023transact}, Behavioral Sequence Transformer~\cite{chen2019behavior}, and Pinnerformer~\cite{pancha2022pinnerformer}.
+We compare against TransAct-style encoders in Section~\ref{sec:alternative-approaches}.

 \paragraph{Generative Recommendation Models.} Generative recommendation models (GRMs) treat user histories as token sequences and use transformer transduction for next-item prediction, enabling amortized scoring across many targets \cite{zhai2024actions}.
 HSTU-style architectures have demonstrated competitive quality with improved efficiency for long histories, but their integration with production-level feature stacks is non-trivial.
 Recent industrial GRM frameworks such as MTGR emphasize retaining engineered features and optimizing system deployment for ranking at scale \cite{han2025mtgr}.
 OneRec similarly explores iterative preference alignment in a unified generative retrieve-and-rank framework \cite{deng2025onerec}.